-Provided the requirements of 5.1 are complied with, or will be complied with after a contemplated Tender process, the following positions are authorized to either approve or commit the RDOS to a contract/purchase, either by way of a signed contract, executed by Legislative Services and/or issuing a purchase order, through the Purchasing Department.
-Purchasing Cards, SPOs and other methods are permitted for all purchases below \$3500, by employees with permission from their Managers.
+Provided the requirements of 5.1 are complied with, or will be complied with after a contemplated Tender process, the following positions in Table 1 are authorized to either approve or commit the RDOS to a contract/purchase, either by way of a signed contract, executed by Legislative Services and/or issuing a purchase order, through the Purchasing Department.

+Purchasing Cards, SPOs, and other methods are permitted for all purchases below \$3,500, by employees with permission from their Managers.